-Jinichiro Kozuma: LIV golf graduate enjoying the big stage
+Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 In fact, the Japanese pro golfer took the longest route possible, after fighting his way out of the pack of 73 hopefuls who teed off at the inaugural LIV Golf Promotions event in December 2023.